cpanel/elevate/docs-website-src/content/elevate-faq.md

 ### Where are leapp issues logged?

-Access logs for the leapp process are located in the following files:
+Logs for the leapp process are located in the following files:

 * `/var/log/leapp/leapp-report.txt`
 * `/var/log/leapp/leapp-report.json`